Cesky Krumlov Food

 Kuba

 Kuba is a traditional Czech dish made with barley, mushrooms, garlic, and herbs.
-It is useful for vegetarian travelers when available, though not every restaurant keeps it on the regular menu.
+It is helpful for vegetarian travelers when available, though not every restaurant keeps it on the regular menu.
 Look for it in old-style taverns or places with South Bohemian dishes rather than modern café menus.

 Žahour with curd dumplings